 On this day in history….29th April 1956

-On this day in history : 29th April 1956 – The death of Harold Bride, Junior Wireless Officer during the ill-fated maiden voyage of RMS Titanic – but who managed to survive….
+On this day in history : 29th April 1956 – The death of Harold Bride, the Junior Wireless Officer who survived the ill-fated maiden voyage of RMS Titanic….

 Harold Bride, April 1912 – Public domain